 The real magic happens when that unique ID is connected to a database.
 The ID itself is just a number, but your system maps it to meaningful information like a product’s SKU, price, or location.
 This process provides automated tracking and real-time visibility into your operations, allowing you to know exactly what you have and where it is at any given moment.

-The Core Components of an RFID System
+The Building Blocks of an RFID System

 A complete RFID system has three main parts that work together to track your assets effectively.
 First are the RFID tags, which are the small electronic labels attached to each item.
 These tags are the foundation of the system, each holding a unique digital identity for the asset it’s on.